 Every purchase made online is encrypted with a high level of security you’ve come to expect.
 Your private information is never shared nor sold, so you can buy with confidence.
 You can also visit our store if you are in the St. Louis area.

-Most industry insiders would consider all natural latex rubber to be the Roles Royce of mattress making materials and along with quality often comes higher prices, but is that really true?
+Most industry insiders would consider all-natural latex rubber to be the Roles Royce of mattress-making materials and along with quality often comes higher prices, but is that really true?

 One test you can give the mattresses is the weight test and when you investigate you will easily take notice of the differences in weight.
-Mainstream mattresses are typically half as heavy when compared to all natural-latex beds because they are using far less steel than even a few years ago.
-They have replaced the steel with low grade foams and padding materials.
-In the case of air beds well… the weight is much less and these seamed air bags are notorious for their numerous amount problems.
+Mainstream mattresses are typically half as heavy when compared to all-natural-latex beds because they are using far less steel than even a few years ago.
+They have replaced the steel with low-grade foams and padding materials.
+In the case of air beds well… the weight is much less and these seamed airbags are notorious for their numerous amount problems.

-Delve into all natural latex rubber and we can begin to realize that it is not about price gouging as some believe, rather it comes down to production or manufacturing cost issues that are unique to an all natural rubber mattress.
-Natural rubber is not a petroleum-based product unlike synthetic foam which is.
+Delve into all-natural latex rubber and we can begin to realize that it is not about price gouging as some belief, rather it comes down to production or manufacturing cost issues that are unique to an all-natural rubber mattress.
+Natural rubber is not a petroleum-based product, unlike synthetic foam which is.
 Rubber originates from the sap of a rubber tree, which takes 5 years to grow to production age, and usually ends at 20-30 years.

 So is it really cheaper or is it better to buy three mattress sets or more within 24 years?
 Is it ok to waste landfill space needlessly with products that don’t decompose?
-We believe for little if any additional cost people will reap the aforementioned benefits by purchasing just one mattress made of all natural latex rubber that can pretty much do it all?
-Simulate it to any high quality pair of shoes or a well engineered automobile because in the end one way or the other we will all pay the price.
+We believe for little if any additional cost people will reap the aforementioned benefits by purchasing just one mattress made of all natural latex rubber that can pretty much do it all.
+Simulate it to any high-quality pair of shoes or a well-engineered automobile because in the end one way or the other we will all pay the price.